 - You plan an apprenticeship scheme (NSAN can help you with this)

-- Choose your apprenticeship standards or frameworks
+- Choose your apprenticeship standard or framework

 - You contract with an approved training provider registered on the ROATP to deliver your apprenticeship training.
 Each standard has an allocated funding band, so when you contract with your training provider you agree a price for the delivery in line with the funding bands.